danny3942/TicketSystemJava/README.md

 * Ampps
 * PhpMyAdmin
 # Breaking new ground
 For this project I will have to create a secure server for users to login.
 I will have to read up on the docs for password hasing in java and tinker around, see what works for this project.
 I am going to have to re-fresh my memory on sorting lists and searching through lists.
-This will test my ability to keepo track of a large project and teach me how to communicate with a customer about what they would like from the application.
+This will test my ability to keep track of a large project and teach me how to communicate with a customer about what they would like from the application.
 This will be my first time creating an application with a REAL user in mind.
+I will have to rebuild my skills around dynamically shaping webpages for differing devices i.e. phones, tablets, laptops.
+I also would like to make my project work in Firefox AND chrome which will require me to brush up on my dynamic html based upon the device renderering the html.